 So let’s break it down here a little:

 Benefits of antibiotics for GBS

-For treating with antibiotics you could avoid early or late GBS infection in the newborn- In a study done by NCBI Link (NCBI, 2012) they reviewed 143,384 newborn neonates.
-Out of the 143,384 newborns 93/94 of them tested positive with early GBS Sepsis.
+Using antibiotics, you could avoid early or late GBS infection in the newborn.
+In a study done by NCBI, 2012, they reviewed 143,384 newborns.
+94 of the newborns tested positive for GBS.

 Risks of antibiotics for GBS

 There are people who choose not to treat GBS because they would like to avoid the extra interventions.
 Although treating GBS with antibiotics has been shown to lower the chances of newborns getting infected, it may be hard on the newborn’s health and affect gut flora.

 Choosing to get antibiotics could potentially damage both you and your baby’s gut flora.
 Studies are vague, but they do show that antibiotics can affect a newborn’s microbiome at least temporarily, and may impact the gut flora later in life.